Food52: 2009–2019

 Former New York Times journalists Amanda Hesser and Merrill Stubbs founded Food52 in 2009 with the goal of creating a community in which home cooks can contribute to a database of recipes, with the eventual goal of publishing a cookbook of recipes by the website's contributors.
 The two developed the idea while working together on a cookbook for The New York Times.
 The "52" in the website's name represents the number of weeks in a year; the two envisioned that after 52 weeks, the efforts of community members would result in a physical cookbook.
 The two founded the website using funds they obtained as an advance to their book deal and with money borrowed from Hesser's husband and Stubbs's mother.
 The website received its first external investment, $750,000 from Joanne Wilson and Kenneth Lerer, one year after it was launched.
 It was headquartered in Chelsea, New York City, before later re-locating to the Brooklyn Navy Yard.

 By 2014, the website had 29,000 recipes, 90% of which were user-submitted recipes, according to the New York Times.
 The company started an imprint, Food52 Works, in partnership with Ten Speed Press in 2015.
 Its first title Food52 Genius Recipes, a crowdsourced cookbook, was set for publication in 2015.

 In February 2017, noting that 92 percent of the company was white, Hesser and Stubbs released a statement on the company's intent to address the racial equality of its workplace.
 In January 2018, the company published a letter on their efforts, noting that the staff was now 76% white.
 The website also began selling its own brand of products in 2018; it had until then only sold other brands.
 The company reported revenues of $30 million that year.

-TCG ownership (2019–present)
+TCG ownership (2019–2025)

 The private equity firm TCG acquired a majority stake in Food52 in late 2019.
 Upon acquisition, the company announced it would use the capital establish a physical store for its home goods, hire more employees, and buyout existing shareholders.
 The company then purchased Dansk Designs, a tableware brand, with plans to revive the brand.
 Co-founder and president Merrill Stubbs left the company in 2020 and was replaced by Claire Chambers, formerly of Walmart.

 TCG invested $80 million in capital into Food52 in 2021, and the funds were used to fund Food52's acquisition of Schoolhouse, a lighting and lifestyle shopping website, for $48 million.
 In 2022, the company announced it would be laying off 20 people and later named Alex Bellos, formerly of West Elm, as a CEO in advance of Hesser becoming executive chair.

+Bankruptcy and sale

+On December 29, 2025, Food52 filed for Chapter 11 bankruptcy protection as part of an agreement to sell itself and its assets to America's Test Kitchen for an undisclosed amount, who will provide the company with new capital via debtor-in-possession financing to keep it operating throughout the procedure.